Obsessive Compulsive Disorder

 Is Treatment Available In My State?What is OCD?

-Obsessive-Compulsive Disorder (OCD) is a mental health condition that causes patients to fixate on smaller aspects of life in an outsized way.
-These fixations interfere with the individual’s quality of life and ability to execute regular daily tasks.
+Obsessive-Compulsive Disorder (OCD) is a mental health condition that causes affected individuals to fixate on specific unwanted fears that are excessive and unrealistic.
+These symptoms significantly interfere with the individual’s quality of life and ability to engage in regular, daily tasks.

 What OCD is Not